earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 GitLab, like Github, is an online git repository that [offers CI/CD services](https://docs.gitlab.com/ee/ci/runners/saas/linux_saas_runner.html).
 Also, like Github, you'll need to have your code hosted on GitLab to create pipelines.
 Once you have a repo set up, getting started with GitLab CI was just as easy as the rest: add your config file and you're ready to go.

 We found the GitLab documentation challenging to use when our primary focus was their SaaS offering.
 GitLab seems to be putting most of its efforts toward being a self-hosted solution, either on-prem or in the cloud.
 As a result, a lot of the tutorials and documentation are written for users who are hosting their own GitLab runners.
-The first step in their [getting started](https://docs.gitlab.com/ee/ci/quick_start/#cicd-process-overview) section tells you to install and register a runner before before you can start building, but these steps are not necessary if you want to use runners hosted by GitLab, and there's little information on the getting started page about this option.
+The first step in their [getting started](https://docs.gitlab.com/ee/ci/quick_start/#cicd-process-overview) section tells you to install and register a runner before you can start building, but these steps are not necessary if you want to use runners hosted by GitLab, and there's little information on the getting started page about this option.
 It took a little more digging and some outside sources to get started without having to host our own runner.

 ### Compute Power